parthchandak02/buildon-nepal-trek/_posts/buildon-trek-nepal-jan-2025.md

 </div>
 <p class="image-caption">The village's warm welcome ceremony</p>

-*Richa*: For me, it was the excitement.
-The women, dressed in their beautiful traditional attire, were laughing, dancing, and singing all around us.
+*Richa*: For me, it was exciting to see the children and women, dressed in their beautiful traditional attire.
+They were laughing, dancing, and singing all around us.
 A group of them pulled the women in our team in and began dancing with us, their joy infectious.
 They even wrapped lehengas around our waists, making us feel like we weren’t just guests but an integral part of their community and celebration.
 As I sat at the ceremony, a group of young girls, aged six to ten, gathered around me and my friend.
 We began chatting with them, using the few sentences of Nepali we had learned that morning and Hindi, which most of them understood a little.
 There was Sonya, who sat on my lap, her smile never fading.
 Then there was Radha, the older sister who eagerly shared stories about her favorite subject at school and what she enjoyed doing in her free time.
 Another girl, Subi, lingered quietly in the background at first, but as our neighbor, she quickly grew to be one of the closest to my heart.
 It was the children in Nepal who would make my trip truly unforgettable.

 *Parth*: The day was filled with significant moments – traditional dances, the signing of the covenant (a powerful symbol of community partnership), and a pooja (prayer) to mark the beginning of the project.
 But perhaps the most meaningful moment was meeting my host father, Mr. Tulasiram Tharu.